otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

-In OTRv4, the window of key compromise is equivalent to how long it takes for the double ratchet to refresh the ephemeral key material (2 ratchets, including the first compromised ratchet) and how long a prekey message remains unused before the User Profile and/or the Prekey Profile becomes expired.
+In OTRv4, the window of key compromise is equivalent to how long it takes for the double ratchet to refresh the ephemeral key material (2 ratchets, including the first compromised ratchet) and how long a prekey message remains unused before the Prekey Profile becomes expired.
 We recommend expiration of the User Profile and the Prekey Profile to be a week long, so the window of key compromise will be one week.
 This is done as with offline conversations, participants may not receive messages or reply to them for days, weeks, or months at a time.
 As a result, the window of compromise for these kind of conversations can be very long if no limitations are set.
 We set an expiration date to reduce this window of compromise.

 Primarily, there are two attacks that we want to mitigate:

-1. Initiator uploads a prekey.
-Responder replies, but the adversary intercepts and drops the message.
-The adversary compromises Initiator's prekey secret, and Initiator's identity secret key.
-The adversary can now retroactively decrypt the captured initial message.
+1. An active adversary modifies the first flow from the Initiator to use an adversarially controlled prekey's ephemeral key, captures and drops the response from the Responder, and then compromises the Initiator's long-term secret key.
+The Initiator will never see the message, and the adversary will be able to decrypt it.
+Moreover, since long-term keys are usually meant to last for years, a long time may pass between the Responder sending the message and the adversary compromising the Initiator’s key.
+This attack requires a powerful adversary.

 2. Initiator and Responder complete an exchange and engage in a conversation.
    At some point, the adversary captures and drops some messages to (for